 After months of using this Chromebook, all I can say is that the battery life is excellent.
 It is not 4 hours, not 6 hours and not 8 hours either.
 It is more than that.

 How much exactly, is a difficult one to gauge.
-Let us call it as between 8 to 10 hours with a normal use.
-Plenty of battery for me personally.
-I am well happy.
+Let us call it around 8 hours – plenty for a common user.

 You won’t be disappointed.